-(a) Financial instruments
+- (a) Financial instruments - i) Measurement

-i) Measurement

-The Association's financial instruments consist of cash, marketable securities, accounts receivable, accounts payable, and long-term debt.
+The Association's financial instruments consist of cash, marketable securities, accounts receivable, accounts payable, and the Canada emergency business account loan.

 The Association initially measures its financial assets and liabilities at fair value.
 The Association subsequently measures all debt and equity securities that are quoted in an active market at fair value.
 All other financial instruments are subsequently measured at amortized cost.
 Changes to financial instruments measured at fair value are recognized in the Association's statement of revenue and expenditures in the period incurred.